 The organization is funded by private entities and actively works to apply nearly every dollar raised directly to their mission.
 However, leadership realized that an investment was required in building and upskilling the team to serve more veterans at a higher level.

 Our first engagement with OJRV was to introduce asynchronous learning to the team via H2L.live, Deep End Talent Strategies’ proprietary LMS.
 We partnered with the Executive Director to build an online learning path for each employee that covered core topics identified for year one: Diversity, Equity, Inclusion, and Belonging; Anti-Harassment; Communication; Software Basics; and Teamwork.
 Employees had access to optional training and collectively took over 200 online courses in the first year!

-In year two of the engagement, the Deep End Talent Strategies team met organizational leadership to determine the knowledge, skills, and abilities required for success in current roles, but also with a key focus on the next several years of the organization’s growth.
+Naming and Framing In year two of the engagement, the Deep End Talent Strategies team met organizational leadership to determine the knowledge, skills, and abilities required for success in current roles, but also with a key focus on the next several years of the organization’s growth.

 Together, we identified the knowledge, skills, and abilities required for each role in the organization, and how those are defined for leadership positions.
 This work led to a workforce analysis and some role consolidation while hiring for newly identified needs.

 Our team created new interview templates and a bank of questions to help ensure we were consistently asking the right questions of candidates to ensure they can meet the new expectations for each role.

 We additionally revamped performance management and shared the new approach and philosophy in an all-hands meeting.
 The revised evaluation process puts an emphasis on competencies and soft skills in quarterly discussions between managers and employees.
 Each conversation focuses on clear KPIs for each role while reinforcing the over 3,000 online courses available to the team.